 Customers participating in this program must consistently produce:

-- A stream of mixed, also called co-mingled recyclables (bottles, cans and paper), that is relatively free of contamination.
+- Mixed, or comingled recyclables (bottles, cans and paper), that is relatively free of contamination

-If a commercial customer cannot consistently produce a relatively contaminant free stream of mixed recyclables, their participation in the program may be suspended and or terminated.
-Prior to suspension and, or termination, the collection company (Golden Gate Disposal or Recology Sunset Scavenger) will provide written notification identifying the contaminants and a reasonable period of time will be provided for the customer to eliminate the contamination.
+If a commercial customer cannot consistently produce a relatively contaminant free stream of mixed recyclables, their participation in the program may be suspended and/or terminated.
+Prior to suspension and, or termination, the collection company (Recology Golden Gate or Recology Sunset Scavenger) will provide written notification identifying the contaminants and a reasonable period of time will be provided for the customer to eliminate the contamination.

 What is Your Commitment?

-The one area that reduces, if not eliminates, the value of recycling is "contamination".
-If non-recyclable garbage is mixed with recyclables in a cart, bin and/or compactor, the recyclables are disposed of as garbage thereby making the "Rebate Program" ineffective and jeopardizing your continued participation in the program.
+Contamination in recycling and compost reduces the value of the materials, makes our resource recovery efforts ineffective and prevents us from achieving zero waste.
+If non-recyclable trash is mixed with recyclables in a cart, bin and/or compactor, the recyclables are disposed of in a landfill with the trash.
+Therefore, contamination jeopardizes your discount and your continued participation in the program.